ndrean/live_map/README.md

 #### GeoJSON format

 We use the [GeoJson format](https://macwright.com/2015/03/23/geojson-second-bite.html).
 This [repo](https://github.com/tmcw/awesome-geojson) links to some GeoJson utilities.
-Leaflet has primitives to work easily with a collection of GeoJSON objects.
+Leaflet and PostGIS have primitives to work verry easily with a collection of GeoJSON objects.

 ```json
 {